|Position:||Associate Head Coach|

-Mike Dixon enters his ninth season with the Monarch wrestling program in 2013-14 after serving as a volunteer assistant for the 2005-06 campaign.
+Mike Dixon enters his 13th season with the Monarch wrestling program.
+He was named associate head coach in 2014-15, after serving as an assistant coach from 2007-14 and as a volunteer assistant for the 2005-06 campaign.

-With head coach Steve Martin, Dixon has helped put Old Dominion on the map nationally over the last nine seasons.
+With head coach Steve Martin, Dixon has helped put Old Dominion on the map nationally over the last 12 seasons.

 Dixon helped propel the Monarchs to a regular season conference championship in 2012-13, as the squad went 6-0 in CAA dual meet action.
 In November, Dixon and the Monarchs defeated the No. 25 ranked team in the country, Wisconsin, 19-12.
 The following week, the Monarchs toppled the eight-time team national champions in Iowa State (22-13) in Ames, Iowa in front of over 2,000 fans.